DHTMLX/scheduler/README.md

 ## License ##

-dhtmlxScheduler v.7.0.1 Standard
+dhtmlxScheduler v.7.0.2 Standard

-To use dhtmlxScheduler in non-GPL projects (and get Pro version of the product), please obtain Individual, Commercial, Enterprise or Ultimate license on our site https://dhtmlx.com/docs/products/dhtmlxScheduler/#licensing or contact us at info@dhtmlx.com
+To use dhtmlxScheduler in non-GPL projects (and get Pro version of the product), please obtain Commercial/Enterprise or Ultimate license on our site https://dhtmlx.com/docs/products/dhtmlxScheduler/#licensing or contact us at sales@dhtmlx.com

-(c) XB Software
+(c) XB Software Ltd.

 ## Useful links ##